AJQuinn/emd-mirror/doc/joss/paper.md

 @Deering2005) and the second-level sift (`emd.sift.sift_second_layer`;
 @Huang2016).
 The emsemble and masked sift variants can be optionally accelerated by parallel processing (though this is not possible in all variants of the sift algorithm).
-An example set of Instrinsic Mode Functions isolated by a Masked-Sift is shown in Figure 1.
+An example set of Intrinsic Mode Functions isolated by a Masked-Sift is shown in Figure 1.
 The sift functions rest upon a range of lower-level utility functions which can be customised and used directly if needed.
 All levels of the sift computation are customisable from the top-level